 Dr Jacqui Dodds PhD (W.Aust); BSW Hon.
 (Curtin); Member of the Clinical Division of the AASW College of Social Work (Accredited); Accredited Mental Health Worker (Medicare)

-I am Dr Jacqui Dodds and I am based in Noosa on the Sunshine Coast of Queensland, Australia.
-I offer clinical supervision and psychotherapy by phone, Skype® or in person.
+I am Dr Jacqui Dodds and I am based in the South West corner of Western Australia.
+I offer clinical supervision and psychotherapy by phone, Skype® or Zoom.

 Who am I?